nico-vromans/random-quote-generator/README.md

 ## Features

+### django-configuration

+Instead of using Django's default [setting.py](backend/src/rqg/settings.py) for configuration, this project uses [django-configurations], which makes setting up a Django project more dynamic.
+You could add multiple configurations, one for each environment/server/..., you can even create a base configuration that is shared with other configurations.

 ### Admin

 Since this is a Django project, the admin is located at http://localhost:8000/admin (you need a superuser account